A gay guy’s guide to SEO

 The options that are available to you in this space depend on how and where you’re publishing your content.

-If you’re publishing on WordPress, then it’s likely that your theme or your set-up will include an SEO plug-in.
+If you’re publishing on your own WordPress site, then it’s likely that your theme or your set-up will include an SEO plug-in.
 There are different plug-ins available – Yoast is one of the most commonly used.
 You’ll be able to access this plug-in in the edit view of the content that you’re creating.
 The SEO plug-in on WordPress provides you with a number of fields that you can complete to explain to search engines what your content is about – things like Meta Description and Key Word.
 Depending on the structure of your WordPress site, there will also be SEO options in the way that you set up and design your site.

 If you’re working on a bespoke site, then SEO is something to be considered in the design and structure of the site.